Being part of a couple is a constant work in progress. You grow together, learn from each other, cherish and care for something beyond yourselves.

 When the moment arrives, ask after their feelings and consent to the encounter.
 Reading face and body language to identify any sign of discomfort will pay dividends in pleasure.
 If they show or express any doubt or pain, do your best to reassure them and take things slow or pause without regrets or reclamations.
 Your wife might take some time and frequency to recover their trust in their body.
 Be a supporting partner during that time.

 Many pain issues during sex are due to insufficient lubrication.
 Even if it is not the case, take this opportunity to add some extra glide to your bedroom ride.
 Remember, there's no such thing as too much lubrication.
 Your best options are water-based lubes without glycerin or parabens since they will not damage latex condoms or silicone toys.
-The added hyaluronic serum of GoLove will soothe your partner’s skin (and yours!) while its therapeutic CBD helps in relaxing the mind and body.
+We strongly encourage adding personal care for the delicate labial and perineal skin in the form of GoLove Intimate Serum for the added hyaluronic serum which will soothe your partner’s skin (and yours!).

 Many sexual and erotic activities do not require penetration and can minimize your wife’s pain.
 Experiment together to find what turns you both on.
 Oral and manual stimulation can bring you both to Earth shattering orgasms, with countless variations to explore.
 You can even indulge in a little voyeuristic fantasy and watch each other masturbating.
 Watching is a sexy way to learn about what your spouse finds pleasurable, while showing them what feels good to you.